 We hope that this list of adventures inspires you to get out, have some fun and explore Hawaii!
 We look forward to seeing you here at Aloha Adventure Farms soon.

 These are just some of the amazing activities here in Hawaii.
-There are more fun activities throughout the Big Island, and of course, no trip would be complete without an Aloha Adventure Farms tour.
+There are more fun activities throughout the Big Island, and of course, no trip would be complete without a Big Island adventure — including our five-star Big Island ATV Tours and Polynesian Wood Carving Tours!
 Be sure to check out more of our blogs to see what other fun activities await.